elishatofunmi/elishatofunmi/README.md

 ### Hi there 👋

-I am an Innovative AI Engineer/researcher with 6 years of experience in application design, architectural road map, development, testing and production level deployment on GPUs and TPUs.
+I am an Innovative AI Engineer/researcher with experience in application design, architectural road map, development, testing and production level deployment on GPUs and TPUs.
 I am experienced in writing efficient and reproducible codes and algorithms, as well as building and re-using complex neural networks.
 I do have a comprehensive/ practical understanding of applied ML in sports, health, fin-tech, agriculture and music.

 Fun facts about me,
 - I speak 3 different musical instrument,